rileyhales/gldas/README.md

 # GLDAS Data Visualizer Documentation
 This is a Tethys 2/3 compatible app that visualizes data from the NASA GES Disc website.
-It was developed using the ¼ degree resolution netcdf4 (.nc4) datasets with monthly averages.
-Datasets of other resolutions and for other time-periods will also work.
+It was developed to show ¼ degree resolution netcdf4 (.nc4) datasets with monthly averages.
+Datasets of other resolutions and for other time-periods may also work.

+The app shows time-animated maps and generates charts with a timeseries of values for a GLDAS variable either at a point or the spatial average within a polygon.

 Developed by Riley Hales in 2018 at the BYU Hydroinformatics Lab.